• Home

 Tongue Ties

 This tethering to the floor of the mouth (low tongue posture) often correlates with narrow palates, Sleep-breathing disorders and this makes it impossible to achieve the proper correct tongue resting posture, in the roof of the mouth.
-Anyone who has a Tongue Tie also suffers from an Orofacial Myofunctional Disorder (OMD), and therefore requires Myofunctional Therapy.
+Anyone who has a Tongue Tie also suffers from an Orofacial Myofunctional Disorder (OMD), and therefore benefits from a Myofunctional Therapy approach to restore normal function to the muscles.

 Copyright © 2025 JG Myology - All Rights Reserved.